matteoacrossi/texprlcount/README.md

 * Some features are still missing (see below)
 * Currently, texprlcount doesn't work with included `.tex` files
+* Some multiline equation environment may not be detected correctly (please check the number of reported equation lines)
 * Embedded graphics, such as tikz code, are not recognized.
 You can overcome this problem by creating a tex file for each tikz image and then include the generated pdf in the main latex file

 Missing features